LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 .. figure:: figures/PartnerTable.png
 	:align: center

-	An example of a partner table loaded into MapInfo
+	Example of a partner table loaded into MapInfo

 	.. note::
 		The partner GIS layer can be uploaded to SQL Server from MapInfo using the 'EasyLoader' tool.